Back to Resources

 The Application Process

-Total timeline from start to having your visa in hand is typically 3 to 5 weeks.
+Total timeline from start to having your visa in hand is typically 3 to 5 weeks for either pathway.
+GoFreelance tends to be slightly faster due to its streamlined digital process.
+Some freezones can take up to 6 weeks during busy periods.

 Frequently Asked Questions